 • Vanilla Extract: Adds a cozy warmth to tie everything together.

-4. Bake: Transfer the mixture to your prepared baking sheet.
-Press it down gently with a spatula (this helps form clusters).
-Bake for 25-27 minutes, or until golden.
+1. Step 2: Transfer the mixture to your prepared baking sheet.
+Press it down gently with a spatula.
+Bake at 325°F for 25-27 minutes.

 Megan’s Tips